-The Trigger Selector parameter is used to select a type of trigger and only the Exposure Start trigger is available on the VP-31MX-35 H camera.
+The Trigger Selector parameter is used to select a type of trigger and only the Exposure Start trigger is available on the VC-17MX-61 H and VC-31MX-35 H cameras.
 The exposure start trigger is used to begin frame acquisition.
 Exposure start trigger signals can be generated within the camera or may be applied externally by setting the Trigger Source parameter to Software, User Output0, Link Trigger0, Timer0 Active or Line0.
 If an exposure start trigger signal is applied to the camera, the camera will begin to expose a frame.